-Patients with mild symptoms may not require treatment other than continued observation to make sure their condition doesn't get worse.
+Patients who have mild symptoms may not require treatment other than continued observation to make sure their condition doesn't get worse.
 This approach is sometimes called "watchful waiting" or surveillance.
-There are a number of treatment options available if your symptoms are severe:
+There are a number of treatment options available if your symptoms are severe.

-Proscar was one of the first drugs used to treat BPH.
-It works by slowing the production of the hormone dihydrotestosterone (DHT), which affects the growth of the prostate gland.
-Proscar appears to be most beneficial for men with larger prostates.
+Finasteride (Proscar®) and dutasteride (Avodart®) work by decreasing the production of the hormone dihydrotestosterone (DHT), which affects the growth of the prostate gland.
+These appear to be most beneficial for men with larger prostates.

-Drugs that relax the muscle in the prostate (to reduce the tension on the urine tube) are more commonly used.
-These include Hytrin®, Cardura ®, and Flomax®.
-The most common side effects are light-headedness and weakness.
+Drugs that relax the muscle in the prostate (to reduce the tension on the urethra) are more commonly used.
+These include terazosin (Hytrin®), doxazosin (Cardura ®), tamsulosin (Flomax®), alfuzosin (Uroxatral®), and silodosin (Rapaflo®).
+The most common side effects are lightheadedness, weakness and retrograde ejaculation.

-A number of surgical procedures have been used to remove the prostate tissue blocking the flow of urine.
+Several different types of surgery can be used to remove the prostate tissue that blocks the flow of urine, including:

-- Transurethral resection of the prostate (TURP): This is the most common procedure.
-There are several different variations on this technique.
-It involves removing the tissue blocking the urethra (urine tube) with a special instrument.
-Although TURP is an effective treatment, there are potential side effects, including bleeding, infection, impotence (inability to maintain an erection suitable for sex) and incontinence (inability to control the flow of urine).
+- Transurethral resection of the prostate (TURP): The urologist removes the tissue blocking the urethra with a special instrument.
+Side effects include bleeding, infection, impotence (inability to maintain an erection suitable for sex), incontinence (inability to control the flow of urine) and retrograde ejaculation.

 - Transurethral electrovaporization: This technique uses electrical energy applied through an electrode to rapidly heat prostate tissue, turning the tissue cells into steam.
 This allows the doctor to vaporize an area of the enlarged tissue and relieve urinary blockage.

-- The Greenlight laser: This is commonly used to treat BPH and is associated with less bleeding after the procedure.
+- The GreenLight™ laser: This procedure removes prostate tissue with a laser.
+It is associated with less bleeding during and after the procedure.

 Minimally invasive treatments

-New treatments have been developed in recent years that can effectively reduce the size of the prostate and relieve urinary blockage, but are less invasive and damaging to healthy tissue than is surgery.
-In general, minimally invasive procedures require less time in the hospital, result in fewer side effects, are less costly, and allow for quicker recovery.
+New treatments for BPH have been developed that are less invasive and less damaging to healthy tissue than surgery.
+In general, minimally invasive procedures are done on an outpatient basis, result in fewer side effects, are less costly and allow for quicker recovery.
 The most common side effects reported with these treatments include urinary frequency and irritation while the prostate is healing.
-However, many of these techniques are new, and little is known about the long-term effectiveness and complications of these procedures.
+Because these techniques are new, little is known about their long-term effectiveness and complications.